Independent African news, markets, culture and politics.

 Amazon to lay off some 30,000 corporate employees

-Amazon, the United States e-commerce giant, has announced plans to lay off approximately 30,000 employees in its corporate division.
-This move represents a small percentage of the company’s global workforce of 1.55 million but accounts for nearly 10% of its corporate staff.
-The layoffs are expected to be communicated to affected employees via email, starting on Tuesday.
+Amazon, the United States e‑commerce giant, has announced plans to lay off approximately 30,000 employees in its corporate division.
+Although this represents a small percentage of the company’s global workforce of 1.55 million, it accounts for nearly 10 % of its corporate staff.
+The layoffs will be communicated to affected employees via email, starting on Tuesday.

-In related news, United Parcel Service (UPS) has announced significant job cuts, with 48,000 positions eliminated and 93 buildings closed so far this year.
+In related news, United Parcel Service (UPS) has announced significant job cuts, eliminating 48,000 positions and closing 93 buildings so far this year.
 The move is part of UPS’s turnaround efforts, which include reducing its reliance on Amazon shipments.
-In April, UPS announced plans to slash jobs and close facilities, citing a significant decrease in Amazon shipments.
-The company had previously reached a deal with Amazon to lower its volume by over 50% by the second half of 2026.
+In April, UPS said it would slash jobs and close facilities after a sharp decline in Amazon shipments, noting a prior agreement with Amazon to lower its volume by more than 50 % by the second half of 2026.

-The layoffs at Amazon and UPS reflect the evolving landscape of the e-commerce and logistics industries, with companies adapting to changing demand and technological advancements.
-As the use of artificial intelligence and automation becomes more prevalent, businesses are reassessing their staffing needs and operational efficiency.
-The impact of these changes will be closely watched, as the industry continues to navigate the challenges and opportunities presented by technological innovation.
+The layoffs at Amazon and UPS reflect the evolving landscape of the e‑commerce and logistics industries, as companies adapt to changing demand and technological advancements.
+As artificial intelligence and automation become more prevalent, businesses are reassessing staffing needs and operational efficiency.
+The impact of these changes will be closely watched as the industry navigates the challenges and opportunities presented by technological innovation.

 Scroll to Top